SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

     createB1PurchaseOrder   = Create Purchase Order in SAP Business One
     ```

-    > In the reference example, the [*/srv/i18n/i18n_de.properties*](../../../tree/main-multi-tenant/srv/i18n/i18n_de.properties) file with the German texts is available, too.
+    > In the reference example, the [*/srv/i18n/i18n_de.properties*](../../../tree/main-multi-tenant/srv/i18n/i18n_de.properties) file with the German texts is available too.
 You can take them over accordingly.

 3. Edit the language-dependent labels of the poetryslams app in the file [*app/poetryslams/i18n.properties*](../../../tree/main-multi-tenant/app/poetryslams/i18n/i18n.properties).
 Add a label for the facet and the added fields: